-THIS DATA SHARING ADDENDUM (the “Addendum”) is entered into as of the Addendum Effective Date by and between: (1) Century Games Pte.
+THIS DATA PROTECTION ADDENDUM (the “Addendum”) is entered into as of the Addendum Effective Date by and between: (1) Century Games Pte.
 Ltd.(“Company” or “Customer”); and (2) [PARTNER], (the “Business Partner”), hereinafter referred to as also individually “Party” or jointly “Parties“.

 1.1 Company and Partner have entered into [name of Agreement], involving the Processing of certain Personal Data (the “Agreement”).